frequently asked questions

 Having a birth supporter have many benefits, like an all in all improved birth experience, with less interventions, and improved bonding with baby.

-If you’re thinking about engaging me as a doula for your upcoming birth, I generally recommend working together from around 32 weeks of pregnancy.
+If you’re thinking about engaging me as a doula for your upcoming birth, I generally recommend working together from sometime around 30-32 weeks of pregnancy, however every pregnancy and every person have their own story and we all have different needs and wishes for support.

 For postnatal support bookings I require 7 full days’ notice for cancellations/amendments, after which, no refund will be given.